Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

 range as it does in Direct3D, from 0 to 1.

-For our first triangle we won't be applying any transformations, we'll just specify the positions of the three vertices directly in clip coordinates to create the following shape:
+For our first triangle we won't be applying any transformations, we'll just specify the positions of the three vertices directly as normalized device coordinates to create the following shape:

 ![](/images/triangle_coordinates.svg)

+We can directly output normalized device coordinates by outputting them as clip coordinates from the vertex shader with the last component set to `1`.
+That way the division to transform clip coordinates to normalized device coordinates will not change anything.

 Normally these coordinates would be stored in a vertex buffer, but creating a vertex buffer in Vulkan and filling it with data is not trivial.
 Therefore I've